rgmz/kingfisher/README.md

 - Collapsed the workflow into a single scan-and-report phase with direct JSON/BSON/SARIF outputs
 - Added Tree-Sitter parsing on top of Hyperscan for deeper language-aware detection
 - Removed datastore-driven reporting/annotations in favor of live validation, baselines, allowlists, and compressed-file extraction
-- Expanded support for new targets (GitLab, Jira, Confluence, Slack, S3, Docker, etc.)
+- Expanded support for new targets (GitLab, BitBucket, Gitea, Jira, Confluence, Slack, S3, Docker, etc.)
 - Delivered cross-platform builds, including native Windows